Carotid Ultrasound Doppler in Dallas

 How it Works

-During a carotid ultrasound, a sonographer presses a transducer against your neck, which then emits sound waves that echo to produce an on-screen image of the carotid arteries.
+During a carotid ultrasound, a sonographer places a probe known as a transducer against your neck.
+The transducer emits sound waves that echo to produce an on-screen image of the carotid arteries.
 This image allows the physician to determine if the arteries are narrowed or blocked, which can greatly increase an individual’s risk of stroke.

 Other Uses of a Carotid Ultrasound

-- Locating of a collection of clotted blood, known as a hematoma, that may be inhibiting blood flow
+- Locate a collection of clotted blood, known as a hematoma, that may be inhibiting blood flow

-- Evaluation of blood flow through the carotid artery following surgery to remove plaques
+- Evaluate blood flow through the carotid artery following surgery to remove plaques

-- Determining the efficiency of a recently placed stent
+- Determine the efficiency of a recently placed stent

-- Detection of other abnormalities of the carotid artery that can disrupt blood flow
+- Detect other abnormalities of the carotid artery that can disrupt blood flow

 Typically, a physician will recommend a carotid ultrasound if the patient has medical condition that can increase the risk of a stroke such as: